-Given the general needs living arrangement within the block, there is little HCC can do on a daily basis to control/prevent smoking within residents' dwellings other than raising awareness and highlighting consequences of inappropriate discarding of smoking materials.
+Given the general needs occupancy, there is little HCC can do on a daily basis to control/prevent smoking within residents' dwellings other than raising awareness and highlighting consequences of inappropriate discarding of materials.

 There are no smoking receptacles provided externally to the premises, therefore there are no provisions for disposal.